Even before reading this article, you’ve already finished years of ACT Math practice. Yet until now, you never knew it.

 Calm down!
 There’s a reason for this fortunate turn of events.
 Compared to the English, Reading, and Science Tests on the ACT, the ACT Math Test is very similar to multiple choice tests you’ve taken in middle and high school.
 In other words, you’ve practiced for the ACT Math with every Pre-Algebra, Algebra, Geometry, or Trigonometry test.

-There are a few more things you need to know, and do, to be successful on the ACT Math test.
-This guide provides some strategies for test prep, but it’s still up to you to do the ‘practice’ of ACT Math practice.
+There are a few more things you need to know and do to be successful on the ACT Math test.
+This guide provides some strategies for test prep—but it’s still up to you to take care of the ‘practice’ part of ACT Math practice.

 The ACT Math is like the most unorganized buffet you’ve ever seen.
 Yet instead of having the hot dogs in the fruit section, the ACT math may have a Pre-Algebra question right after a Trigonometry question.
 In short, your mind is going to have to change gears many times throughout the test.

 This is where the benefit of taking multiple ACT practice tests comes in handy.
 Even if you’re a straight A Math student (good for you if that’s the case), you still need to get used to the ACT Math’s format.

 As you’re going through your ACT Math practice, be sure to use the calculator you plan to bring on test day.
 But first, make sure that ACT will let take your calculator into the test room.
 You’ll find full info on allowed calculators here.

 Even if your calculator has only the four basic functions, practicing with it will make you more comfortable on test day.
 Remember, typing in numbers takes up valuable seconds.

 Because using your calculator does take time, there’s a really important strategy for the ACT Math that is going to help you instantly improve your score even when you don’t know how to do the problems.
 It’s that good.
 And it’s called estimation.

 This video walks you through three incredibly helpful ways (with examples!) that you can use estimation to your advantage on the ACT.